pablorodrigo52/wine_suggest/README.md

 ## TODO

 - Favicon and Title
-- Get suggested on click button and show other wine
+- Get suggested on click button and show other wine (backend)
 - About
 - Profile*
 - Responsive